csfeeser/Python/challenges/API CHALLENGE- apod.md

 ### Part 3

 6. There are two ways that, depending on the date chosen by the user, that the results could go poorly.
 How can you write your script to accommodate these two possibilities?
     - not every "Picture of the Day" is a picture.
-Some are YouTube video links!
+Some are YouTube video links! `2022-01-25` for example returns a YouTube link.
     - not every "Picture of the Day" has an HD version of the image; sometimes only SD is available.